toughIQ/fishnet/README.md

    **From source**

-   Assuming you have [a recent Rust toolchain](https://rustup.rs/) installed:
+   Assuming you have [a recent Rust toolchain](https://rustup.rs/), a C++ compiler, strip, make, and xz installed:

    ```sh
    git clone --recursive https://github.com/niklasf/fishnet.git